• Skip to primary navigation

 Instructions

-• In a mixing bowl - add ragi flour, add chopped onion, green chillies, curry leaves and required salt.
+• To a mixing bowl - add 1 cup ragi flour, add 1 medium sized onion chopped finely, 1 big green chilli, 1 tablespoon curry leaves and required salt to taste.

-• Grease the parchment paper with few drops of oil place the ball and flatten it.
-Start patting it with your fingers till its thin.
+• It should be slightly thick like this.
 You can make 2 rotis at a time so that you can alternate them while one is getting cooked in the tawa.

-• Heat dosa tawa and drizzle oil, carefully transfer the roti to the tawa.
+• Heat dosa tawa and drizzle few drops oil.

 Notes

 • Dough - I keep the dough moist and sticky.
-You can adjust water accordingly and knead.
+You can adjust water accordingly and mix.
+If dough is too tight then it will have more cracked edges while pressing.

-• Flattening - I grease my fingers with little oil while flattening so it does not stick.
+• Flattening - I grease my fingers with little oil / water while flattening so it does not stick.

 • Making multiple rotis - You can make two at same time and alternate while cooking.

-• Storing leftover- I keep the leftover in fridge 1-2 days.
-Reheat on tawa before eating.
+• Storing leftover- I keep the leftover in fridge for 1-2 days.
+Reheat on tawa before serving.

 Nutrition Facts